MethodsConsultants/tutorial-data/README.md

 </div>

-The one-sample and independent samples t-test assume that the 200 observations are independent.
+The one-sample and independent samples t-test examples assume that the 200 observations are independent.
 Create this file and save as an SPSS file.

 ``` r
 iq %>%